Hot Water Recirculation – What Are the Benefits and Pitfalls?

 Many people do not like luke-warm cold water, and they end up running water down the drain purging the warm water out of the lines to get cold water.

-The most energy efficient type of recirculating system is the hot water demand system.
-The demand system pump only operates when you desire hot water.
+The most energy efficient type of recirculating system is the hot water on-demand system.
+The on-demand system pump only operates when you desire hot water.
 When you push the start button, or activate it with some other means such as a motion detector, the pump comes on and speeds the heated water to your fixture, sending the cooled off water from the previous use back to the heater through the cold water piping.

 The pump shuts off when it detects the arrival of hot water.
 At that point you can turn on the faucet and you have instant hot water.
 No more hot water was used than if you had not used a pump, except for the energy to run the pump itself.
 The pumping energy for a typical use is microscopic.
 These systems typically use about $1.00 per year in electricity to operate.